gdschanu/glint/docs/fe-convention.md

 #### Components & Composable

-All functions, variables, watches should be separated into composition. `Do not write to .vue`
+All functions, variables, watches should be separated into composable. `Do not write to .vue`

 ```ts
 // event.js